-As one of the premier plastic surgery centres in B.C. we see scars of all ages and stages of healing.
-Our Medical Director Dr. Mosher, a cosmetic plastic surgeon of over 24 years, has developed a number of scar management protocols for surgery patients.
+As one of the premier plastic surgery centres the region, we see scars of all ages and stages of healing.
+Medical Director Dr. Mosher, a cosmetic plastic surgeon of over 24 years, has developed a number of scar management protocols for surgery patients.
 These strategies are routinely included in their post-surgical care.

 What causes scar tissue?

 With minor injuries, this repair process results in a scar that is usually unremarkable.
-With deeper scars or those associated with trauma or surgery, the collagen fibres may remain randomly aligned or random patterns, resulting in scar tissue that is firmer, more colorful or textured.
-For many patients, pigment producing cells called melanocytes, when injured overproduce pigment and the scars turn darker.
+With deeper scars or those associated with trauma or surgery, the collagen fibres may remain randomly aligned or random patterns, resulting in scar tissue that is firmer, more colorful, or textured.
+For many patients, pigment-producing cells called melanocytes, overproduce pigment when injured and the scars turn darker.
 These problems are magnified in patients with darker skin types and with UV light exposure to the immature scar.

 Even when a normal scar occurs, whether it is on a more publically visible location or a private part of the body, patients are often seeking options to improve the appearance of these scars.
-For this reason, we offer advice and a number of different treatments, strategies and products to our Vancouver-area clients.
+For this reason, we offer advice and a number of different treatments, strategies and products to our clients.

-For early scars or old scars that will not benefit from further surgical or medical treatment intervention, energy based scar treatments can then be selectively considered.
+For early scars or old scars that will not benefit from further surgical or medical treatment intervention, energy-based scar treatments can then be selectively considered.

 Hair follicles that become trapped within a scar can interfere with achieving the best possible final scar appearance.
 As well, unwanted hair growth and some common hair grooming practices may worsen acne and perpetuate inflammation within a scar.
 Laser hair reduction is a safe method of permanently reducing the growth of darker and coarser hairs.
 For patients that have pigmented scars from ingrown hairs or acne caused by hair follicles, by reducing the hair growth, the acne and associated scars will fade.
 A series of 6 or more treatments several weeks apart may be recommended for selected scar management.

 Mild swelling and redness can persist for up to 3 days and it is recommended you avoid sun exposure and overly warm activities, such as hot tubs and saunas for 48 hours.
 A series of 3-6 treatments are recommended (each a few weeks apart) to achieve improved texture and colour of scars young and old.
 This technology is most helpful for superficial scars and stretchmarks in skin of all colors.

-Our Morpheus8 platform has been a ‘game-changer”.
+Our Morpheus8 platform has been a ‘game-changer.”
 Tiny and precise puncture wounds carefully customized to the scar characteristics penetrate to a specific depth.
 Once fully deployed, the needles deliver controlled heat via radio-frequency energy into the scar and adjacent skin.
 These small, controlled injuries powerfully stimulate repair and increase the production of collagen and elastin.
 The customization of the treatment parameters and skilled delivery of these treatments is an important part of what we do at YES Medspa.

-Say Y.E.S. to smooth, healthy looking skin.
+Say Y.E.S. to smooth, healthy-looking skin.